An important message from our Board of Directors:

 Rabbi Ron Fish, Director of Antisemitism, Advocacy and Education, ADL will update us on what's going on in New England: the resurgence of antisemitism, extremism and white supremacists, hate on-line, domestic terrorism and hate crimes, and, most recently BDS and the Mapping Project.
 He will provide suggestions about what you can do about it and answer your questions.

-A New Approach to Attracting and Engaging Millennials:
+A New Strategy for Attracting and Engaging Millennials:

 Tuesday, June 28th at 7 PM